DesignGraveyard/V006-Simple-ESP32-Calibration/README.md

 ESP32 MCU's have a built-in calibration, In the YouTube video how to use it in the Arduino IDE.
 It is easy to use; it requires no extra components and no extra code, just replace "analogRead()" with "analogReadMilliVolts()".

-# Check out the short video below
+# Check out the video:
 I will show you how it works and show the accuracy improvement with 2 ESP32 boards:
 1. ESP32 “classic”
 2. ESP32 S2 Mini